 How to Get Featured on Music Blogs!

 As you may have noticed, social media is “noisy” and it can, therefore, be hard to gain adequate momentum through this channel alone.
-One way to position yourself and gain exposure with potential fans is through music blogs.
-While it may be hard for new artists to to get the attention of music bloggers, there are some blogs that are specifically looking for “fresh blood”.
+One way to position yourself and gain exposure to potential fans is through music blogs.
+While it may be hard for new artists to get the attention of music bloggers, there are some blogs that are specifically looking for “fresh blood”.

 Why bother to be featured on a music blog?